cair/fast-tsetlin-machine-with-mnist-demo/README.md

 # Further Work

-* Perform a more extensive hyper-parameter search (manipulating THRESHOLD, CLAUSES, S, as well as binarization and augmentation of MNIST).
+* Perform a more extensive hyper-parameter search (manipulating THRESHOLD, CLAUSES, S, as well as binarization and further augmentation of MNIST).
-* Investigate effect of using an Ensemble of Tsetlin Machines.
+* Investigate effect of using an ensemble of Tsetlin Machines.
+* Optimize code base further.